awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-collector-transition.md

 To learn how to start using Agentless Collector, see [Getting started with Agentless Collector](agentless-collector-gs.md)\.

-After the Agentless Collector has been deployed, the Discovery Connector virtual machine can be deleted\.
+After the Agentless Collector is deployed, you can delete the Discovery Connector virtual machine\.
 All data previously collected will continue to be available in AWS Migration Hub \(Migration Hub\)\.